navidrome/website/content/en/docs/Usage/configuration-options.md

 | `ND_BASEURL` | Base URL to configure Navidrome behind a proxy (ex: /music) | _Empty_  |
 | `ND_UILOGINBACKGROUNDURL` | Change backaground image used in the Login page | https://source.unsplash.com/random/1600x900?music |

+### Notes
-**Note** durations are specified as a number and a unit suffix, such as "24h", "30s" or "1h10m".
+- Durations are specified as a number and a unit suffix, such as "24h", "30s" or "1h10m".
 Valid time units are "s", "m", "h".
+- Sizes are specified as a number and an optional unit suffix, such as "1GB" or "150 MiB".
+Default unit is bytes (i.e. "1KB" == "1000", "1KiB" == "1024")